ArrogantGao/Personal_Materials/defense/main.typ

 #pagebreak()

+The accuracy of the quasi-Ewald method is compared with that of the ICM-Ewald2D method.

+#figure(
+  image("figs/qem_accuracy.png", width: 450pt),
+  caption: [#text(15pt)[Accuracy of the quasi-Ewald method for different $gamma_u = gamma_d = gamma$, box size is fixed to $(100, 100, 50)$, $N = 100$, $E$ is the parameter for accuracy.]],
+)

 #pagebreak()

+Further combined with random batch sampling, we obtain a method with $O(N)$ complexity.

+#figure(
+  grid(columns: 2, gutter: 10pt,
+    image("figs/qem_md.png", width: 400pt),
+    image("figs/qem_time.png", width: 330pt),
+  ),
+  caption: [#text(15pt)[(Left) Distributions of ion density in $z$ for symmetric electrolytes containing 218 cations and 218 anions.
+(Right) time cost of QEM method for different system sizes.]], )

 == Short summary

-In summary, we developed a series of methods for simulating quasi-2D charged systems.
+In summary, we developed a series of methods for simulating quasi-2D charged systems, including:

+- SOEwald2D method for non-dielectrically confined systems.
+- RBE2D method for dielectrically confined systems.
+- QEM method for negatively confined systems.

 === Advantages